-Streets may carry water from adjacent property and from local areas, but should not be used as major water carriers in lieu of natural-washNatural Washes or man-made channels.
+Streets may carry water from adjacent property and from local areas, but they should not be used as major water carriers in lieu of natural washNatural Washes or man-made channels.
 The design criteria below imply that water may flow deeper than a normal vertical curb height, for a short distance over sidewalk or other back-of-curb areas, but the flow is always confined to the right-of-way or drainage easementDrainage Easements.
-For new developmentNew Development, Developers should provide catch basins, scuppers, or similar facilities, together with necessary channels, at appropriate locations (particularly street sag areas) to remove water flowing in the streets to comply with MAG, DDM and the design criteria below.
+For new-developmentNew Developments, Developers should provide catch basins, scuppers, or similar facilities, together with necessary channels, at appropriate locations (particularly street sag areas) to remove water flowing in the in streets andto comply with MAG, DDM and the below_design criteria_below.